 Flood alleviation work

-NI Water will begin essential work in the park during March to reduce the flooding risk to houses in the Marguerite Park and Donegall Park areas.
-The work will involve tunnelling and construction of pipelines and removal of some trees.
+NI Water is doing work in the park to reduce the flooding risk to houses in the Marguerite Park and Donegall Park areas.
+The work involves tunnelling and construction of pipelines and removal of some trees.
 We will replace these trees.
-The park will remain open to the public, except for the Grovelands area.
+The park is open to the public, except for the Grovelands area.
 This area will be closed temporarily.
 We’ll have diversion signs in the park.

 History of Musgrave Park